Lie groupoids and semi-local models of Singular Riemannian foliations: Introduction

 This paper is organized as follows.
 In Section \ref{preliminaries-foliation} we review preliminary facts needed in the rest of the paper.
-In particular we review the main ingredients of the theory of SRF that will allow us to prove item (a) of Theorem \ref{theorem-semi-local-model}.
-In Section \ref{section-lie-groupoid-structure} we discuss the Lie groupoid structure needed to prove item (b) of Theorem \ref{theorem-semi-local-model} and Theorem \ref{foliated-Ambrose-and-Singer}.
-In these proofs frame bundles associated to the foliation are used in a natural way.
+In particular we review the main ingredients of the theory of SRF that will allow us to prove Theorem \ref{theorem-semi-local-model} (see Section \ref{section-semi-local-modelsofSRF}).
+In Section \ref{section-lie-groupoid-structure} we discuss the Lie groupoid structure needed to prove Theorem \ref{theorem-linear-holonomy-groupoid} and Theorem \ref{foliated-Ambrose-and-Singer}.
+In these proofs, the frame bundles associated to the foliation are used in a natural way.
 The proof indicates that orthogonal frame bundles can play an important role in the study of SRF as they have been playing in the study of (regular) Riemannian foliations (see Molino's book \cite{Molino}).
-In Section \ref{section-semi-local-modelsofSRF} we prove item (a) of Theorem \ref{theorem-semi-local-model} using Proposition \ref{lemma-linearized-vector-linearfoliation}.
-Finally in Section \ref{section-rotate-translate-groupoid} we remark that the existence of the Lie groupoid structure in Example \ref{example-prototype-2} does not require the hypothesis that $\F_{B}$ is a Riemannian foliation on $B.$ By moving from the concrete case of SRF to abstract considerations in Section \ref{section-rotate-translate-groupoid}, we hope to provide the proper motivation for readers who are not experts in the theory of Lie groupoids.
-We also added a short appendix for the benefit of the reader.
-In it we present the coordinate system of the Lie groupoid $\mathcal{G}^{\ell}$ whose orbits are leaves of the foliation $\F^{\ell}$ of Example \ref{example-prototype-2}.
+We give in Section \ref{section-subgroupoid-closure} the proof of Theorem \ref{prop:subgrupoids}.
+Finally in Section \ref{section-rotate-translate-groupoid} we remark that the existence of the Lie groupoid structure in Example \ref{generalized-holonomy-foliation} does not require the hypothesis that $\F_{B}$ is a Riemannian foliation on $B$ and stress its Lie algebroid structure (Propositions \ref{proposition-algebroid-puro} and \ref{proposition-algebroid-SRF}).
+By moving from the concrete case of SRF to abstract considerations in Section \ref{section-rotate-translate-groupoid}, we hope to provide the proper motivation for readers who are not experts in the theory of Lie groupoids.